 Located near the downtown, Devils Lake offers a variety of summer activities such as fishing, boating, swimming, and wildlife watching.
 The shortest river in the world, D River connects Devils Lake to the Pacific Ocean.
 D River was listed in the Guinness World Record but later lost the title.

-Hike along a 1.5-mile trail through a beautiful forest and explore the Coastal Range.
-The end of the trip is a 240-foot-high suspension bridge extending above the canyon and providing a spectacular view of the 75-foot waterfall.
-Parking fee is $5 or Interagency Senior, Access, or Military Passes.
+Drift Creek Falls hike along a 1.5-mile trail through a beautiful forest and explore the Coastal Range.
+The end of the trip is the longest in Oregon and Washington 240-foot-high suspension bridge extending above the canyon and providing a spectacular view of the 75-foot waterfall.
 Drift Creek Falls is day-use area and open year-round.

 Siletz Bay National Wildlife Refuge